mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/legal-notices/index.md

 Horovod is an open-source distributed training framework for machine learning.

-JavaScript, MySQL, and Oracle are trademarks or registered trademarks of the Oracle Corporation and/or its affiliates.
+JavaScript, MySQL, and Oracle are trademarks or registered trademarks of the Oracle Corporation and its affiliates.

 JENKINS and Debian are registered trademarks of SOFTWARE IN THE PUBLIC INTEREST, INC.